groobyming/sqlx/examples/postgres/axum-social-with-tests/README.md

-This example demonstrates how to write integration tests for an API build with [Axum] and SQLx using `#[sqlx::test]`.
+This example demonstrates how to write integration tests for an API build with [Axum] and SQLx using `#[bk-sqlx::test]`.

 See also: https://github.com/tokio-rs/axum/blob/main/examples/testing